Applied and Technical Studiesufv.ca/trades

 Upgrading students are expected to meet program prerequisites through previous enrolment or proof of industry experience approved by the program instructor.

 Students who begin a Trades program, but withdraw before completing the program, may contact the department to request re-entry to the program provided their absence is less than two years.
 Re-entry is conditional based on space availability and instructor permission, and if the curriculum has not changed.

-If you are absent more than one year, you will be required to apply for readmission.
+Students have been for absent more than one year will be required to apply for readmission.
 An application for admission form and application fee will be required.

 Students must apply for graduation by completing the Graduation Request form available at ufv.ca/registrar/forms.